ebd622/fe-samples/routing/README.md

 With this in place, if the user didn't save changes and wont to navigate to another page, the user will be always get the notification message.

 ### L151 Passing static data to a route
+Some routes depend of data thay receive, either staticlly each time they are loaded or they will resolve dinamically.